malwaredetective/LOLBAS-MCP/README.md

 ```

 ### refresh_cache
-Refresh your local cache with the latest updates from the LOLBAS project.
+Refresh your local cache with the latest updates from the LOLBAS API.

 ```json
 {